-6. Put clean or new filter(s) back in, and refill your spa using a garden hose Pre-Filter.
+6. Put clean or new filter(s) back in, and refill your spa using our garden hose Pre-Filter.
 Turn power on.

-7. Add recommended amount of Spa Chlorine Granules.
+7. Add recommended amount of our Spa Chlorine Granules, or similar product.

 8. Ensure alkalinity is between 80 and 120.

 9. After temperature reaches 32 degrees C (90°F) or above, add Spa Solution® (1-full bottle for spas up to 500 gallons or 2000 litres).
-You don’t need to check your pH on a regular basis because Spa Solution will maintain pH at normal levels automatically.
+You don’t need to check your pH on a regular basis because Spa Solution will maintain and lock the pH automatically.